Edit in GitHubLog an issue

 exports.main = main;

-Now that we have the code, we can create the action.
-Note the -t flag.
-You need this if you want to change the default timeout.
-In this case, we know that the action needs about 100,000 milliseconds to complete, so we will set the value to 120,000 milliseconds (2 minutes) to be sure that the action completes the work before the timeout.
+Next we set the -t flag to change the default timeout.
+If we know that an action needs about 100,000 milliseconds to complete, we can set it to 120,000 milliseconds (2 minutes) to be sure it completes its work before timeout.

 Copied to your clipboard